DO NOT RUN

 keep <- dds[keep,] dds

-Then, to run the actual differential expression analysis, we use a single call to the function DESeq()
+Then, to run the entire differential expression analysis workflow, we use a single call to the function DESeq()

 .